A La Carte Grain Free Dog Food Review

 It’s great to see a high protein of 30% and fat of 15%, as high protein and fat equals lower carbohydrates (aka sugars).
 I estimate 35% carbs, whereas many supermarket kibbles are 50%+.

-Dried chicken is the first ingredient and what we would expect to see for a canine diet, but we need to consider the top four or five ingredients to be relatively equal.
+Dried chicken is the first ingredient – what your dog will benefit from the most – but we need to consider the top four or five ingredients to be relatively equal.
 These include potato, green peas, chickpeas, and sweet potato.
 It’s nice to see a variety, but it’s good to be aware this is a legume-based kibble.

-There’s some really nice ingredients in this food to balance it out, with eggs as a great source of nutrients, fish oil and salmon meal as a source of omega fatty acids for healthy joints and coat.
-It’s really nice to see the inclusion of probiotics to boost digestive health.
+There’s some really nice ingredients in the A La Carte dog foods, with eggs as a great source of nutrients (nature’s best digestible protein source!), and fish oil and salmon meal as a source of omega fatty acids for healthy joints and coat.

 Where to buy?